How to Frame a Jigsaw Puzzle Without Damaging It: The Ultimate 2026 Guide

 Final Thoughts

-Finishing a jigsaw puzzle is a genuine accomplishment — it deserves more than a careful photo and a broken-apart pile of pieces in a Ziploc bag.
-With the right glue, a well-sized frame, and about a weekend of patience, you can turn any completed puzzle into a piece of wall art that lasts for years.
+Finishing a jigsaw puzzle is a genuine accomplishment — it deserves more than a careful photo and a pile of pieces in a Ziploc bag.
+Follow the steps in this guide and your puzzle will go from the table to the wall without losing a single piece.

 Disclosure: Some links in this article are affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
-We only recommend products we believe in.